Dr Rachel McPherson

 Room 316, Stair Building, University of Glasgow

 Rachel’s expertise lies in Criminal Law and Evidence and Family Law.
-She is particularly interested in legal responses to domestic abuse and legal definitions and conceptions of vulnerability, particularly in relation to the accused.
-Her PhD thesis, submitted in 2013, was entitled Access to justice: Women who kill, self-defence and pre-trial decision making.
+She is particularly interested in legal responses to domestic abuse and intimate partner homicide.

-She has worked across a range of research projects including those funded by the ESRC, Glasgow City Council, Scottish Sentencing Council, Scottish Government, and Scottish Institute for Policing Research on issues such as hate crime, police officers’ understanding of medico-legal intervention in the processing of sexual assault cases, rape attrition, the pilot scheme initiatives of ‘Clare’s Law’ and a range of sentencing issues (sentencing discounts, death by driving cases, sexual offences and the sentencing of young people).
+She has worked across a range of socio-legal research projects including those funded by the Scottish Courts and Tribunal Service, Economic and Social Research Council, Scottish Government, and Scottish Institute for Policing Research.
+She has worked on issues such as hate crime, police officers’ understanding of medico-legal intervention in the processing of sexual assault cases, rape attrition, the pilot scheme initiatives of ‘Clare’s Law’ and a range of sentencing issues (sentencing discounts, death by driving cases, sexual offences and the sentencing of young people).

 - Access to justice